 Connecticut cottage food venues

 Connecticut cottage food producers may sell their goods directly to consumers at farmers’ markets, roadside stands and special events.
 They also may sell from their homes and make home deliveries.
 Connecticut also allows online sales to buyers within state limits.
 Connecticut cottage food producers may not sell their goods to wholesalers or third-party vendors such as restaurants and grocery stores.
+In 2022, the state raised its sales cap from $25,000 to $50,000.
+Connecticut cottage food producers must maintain records of all sales.

 Getting started in Connecticut